-30. The inclusion of a broader group of CFB in the scope of Amount A recognises that the ability to participate in an active and sustained manner in the economic life of a market jurisdiction goes beyond businesses that provide ADS.
-Such businesses are able to engage with consumers in a meaningful way beyond having a local physical presence and can substantially improve the value of their products and increase their sales.
-This sustained and meaningful engagement is able to take place and create value for consumer-facing MNEs because of the broader digitalisation of the economy, as technology facilitates more targeted marketing and branding, and the collection and exploitation of individual consumer data - all of which can be achieved with greater efficiency and remotely.
+30.31.
+The inclusion of a broader group of CFB in the scope of Amount A recognises that the ability to participate in an active and sustained manner in the economic life of a market jurisdiction goes beyond businesses that provide ADS.
+Such businesses Although this set of businesses includes traditional businesses that have been disrupted to a lesser degree by digitalisation, CFB are able to engage with consumers in a meaningful way beyond having a local physical presence and can thereby substantially improve the value of their products and increase their sales.
+This significant and sustained and meaningful engagement is able to take place and create value for consumer-facing MNEs because of the broader digitalisation of the economy, as technology facilitates more targeted marketing and branding, and the collection and exploitation of individual consumer data - all of which can be achieved with greater efficiency and remotely.
 Consumer relationships, interactions with users and consumers and wider consumer-facing intangibles drive value for these businesses.
 However, the current tax rules allow them to earn residual profits associated with such intangibles remotely and without a commensurate share assigned to the market jurisdiction.

-31. The inclusion of CFB in the scope of Amount A not only reflects this principle, but also recognises that in some cases, including only ADS without CFB would present its own challenges.
-For example, certain online intermediation platforms provide both a marketplace for the sale of third parties' goods to consumers as well as their own inventory of similar goods; music, films and certain software delivered online will be in-scope as ADS and the same material delivered by the MNE on a physical medium will be CFB; entertainment companies may directly make their content available online (in-scope as ADS) as well as license the same material to others (in-scope as CFB).
+31.32.
+The inclusion of CFB in the scope of Amount A not only reflects this principle, but also recognises that in some cases, including enly ADS without CFB would present its own challenges, both ADS and CFB can ensure consistent treatment of different business models that are sometimes combined.
+For example, certain online intermediation platforms provide both a marketplace for the sale of third parties' goods to consumers (in scope as ADS) as well as their own inventory of similar goods; (in scope as CFB); music, films and certain software may be delivered online will be (in-scope as ADS) and the same material delivered by the MNE on a physical medium will be (in scope as CFB;); entertainment companies may directly make their content available online (in-scope as ADS) as well as license the same material to others (in-scope as CFB).
 Therefore the scope of ADS and CFB provides a more coherent result in respect of similar engagement with users / consumers in a market.
+For activities that may be both ADS and CFB, the ADS definition applies.

-32. CFBs are defined as those businesses that generate revenue from the sale of goods and services of a type commonly sold to consumers, including those selling indirectly through intermediaries and by way of franchising and licensing.
+32.33.
+CFBs are defined as those businesses that generate revenue from the sale of goods and services of a type commonly sold to consumers, including those selling indirectly through intermediaries and by way of franchising and licensing.
 This definition can be further broken down into the following elements: